 Meet the experienced and friendly doctors and staff who make Scott City Eye Center the leading provider of vision care products and services in Scott City.

 Joshua J. Gooden, OD

 Dr. Gooden was raised on a farm in Western Kansas near Scott City.
 He attended Tabor College in Hillsboro, Kansas for there years, but left Tabor a year early when he was accepted into optometry school in Memphis, Tennessee.
 Dr. Gooden graduated from the Southern College of Optometry in 1998.
 Upon graduation, he joined Dr. Terry Nelson in Oakley and subsequently bought the practice in January of 1999.
 Dr. Gooden is on many boards in his community.
 He also enjoys spending time with his wife, Janeen, and their four children: Dexter Thomas, Parker John, Carter James and Tanner Jerrad.
 In his spare time, you might find him golfing or playing outside with his children.

 Originally from Scott City, Marsha Holloway is the backbone to the success of Dr. Gooden Optometry and the Scott City Eye Center.
-Holloway is responsible for numerous aspects of the business at all three of its locations, including billing, office administration, human resources and customer service.
+Holloway is responsible for numerous aspects of the business, including billing, office administration, human resources and customer service.
 She has been a part of Dr. Gooden’s team since 2000, prior to which she was involved in business management and child care.
 She attended Garden City Community College, and describes her career path as one she “fell into,” but sincerely enjoys.
 Outside of the office, Holloway is an avid non-fiction reader, and loves spending as much time a possible with her eight grandchildren, all of whom live in Eastern Kansas.